Mrs A Wright

 -investigate the process of mummification

-In English, we look at alternative narratives through the book Egyptian Cinderella.
+In English, we looked at alternative narratives through the book Egyptian Cinderella.

 They Made a Difference

-The second half term we will focus on important people who have influenced and made a
+The second half term we focused on important people who have influenced and made a

 difference in the world.
-Here is what we intend to cover:
+Here is what we did:

 -describing and explaining sound sources